Student Associates

 Doctoral Student, Political Science, York University

-My broad area of research is Marxian Political Economy.
-I am interested in global capitalism, unequal exchange, climate crisis and the agrarian south.
+Paramjit’s broad area of research is Marxian Political Economy.
+He is interested in global capitalism, unequal exchange, climate crisis and the agrarian south.

 Keywords: Political economy; climate crisis; unequal exchange